 Vanessa Michalak, The Quiet Room (detail), 2012.
 Oil on canvas.

-The one-year Post-Baccalaureate Certificate offers an intensive year of studio art study and practice, closely advised and supported by SMFA faculty.
-The program is ideal for students who have completed a bachelor's degree and want to immerse themselves in intensive studio art making.
-Whether you have recently graduated or are changing careers, the Post-Baccalaureate Certificate provides excellent preparation for graduate degree study in art or for professional practice as an artist.
+The Post-baccalaureate Certificate is a one-year program that offers intensive studio art study and practice, closely advised and supported by SMFA faculty.
+The program is ideal for students who have completed a bachelor's degree and want to immerse themselves in rigorous studio art-making.
+Whether you have recently graduated or are changing careers, the Post-Baccalaureate Certificate also provides excellent preparation for graduate study in art or for professional practice as an artist.

 The Post-Baccalaureate program attracts applicants from a wide range of backgrounds.
 Some Post-Baccalaureate students are recent college graduates seeking a year of intensive studio education before beginning independent work as artists.
 Others come to initiate professional art practice after working in a different field.
 Still others are working artists who seek to expand their skills or explore new media.